 The perfect oatmeal cookie depends on the oats.
 For these cookies, you need old-fashioned rolled oats, not instant oats.
-And to ensure there's no cross-contamination, I use Bob's Red Mill gluten-free old-fashioned rolled oats, which are made in a dedicated facility.
-Their oats are high quality and consistent in texture and flavor.

 I do not recommend substituting quick-cooking oats or instant oats, as they are rolled thinner and thus soak up moisture quicker, which can leave your cookie tasting dry without the proper texture.

-Pulsing the oats for the softer texture
+Pulsing the oats for softer texture

-To get the perfect soft, but chewy texture for iced gluten-free cookies, pulse the old-fashioned rolled oats in a food processor or blender until you've got a mix of some finely ground oat flour and some whole oats (see picture above).
+- To get the perfect soft, but chewy texture for iced gluten-free cookies, pulse the old-fashioned rolled oats in a food processor or blender until you've got a mix of some finely ground oat flour and some whole oats (see picture above).
 Pulsing creates a softer and fluffier cookie than using whole oats and leaves a smoother texture on top that's ideal for the crackly icing.

-For a classically chewy oatmeal cookie with crisp edges and no icing, you can skip the pulsing and add a minute to the baking time.
+- For a classically chewy oatmeal cookie with crisp edges and no icing, you can skip the pulsing and add a minute to the baking time.
 Below is a texture comparison between cookies baked with whole rolled oats versus with pulsed rolled oats.

 - Tapioca flour: Tapioca flour offers chewiness and adds to the fluffiness and crisp edges of the cookies.
 It's what keeps the cookies from being too dense.